 - 1. Only a physician, anesthesiologist or Certified Registered Nurse Anesthetist (CRNA) shall be permitted to initiate and reinject continual epidural or caudal anesthesia and to initiate or continue general or regional anesthesia. - 2.
-A physician shall be immediately available if CRNAs are administering anesthesia. - 3.
+A physician shall be immediately available if CRNAs are administering anesthesia.
+"Immediately available" shall be determined by the hospital's administrative staff, Medical Staff and Governing Body. - 3.
 The permanent record shall contain the names of the physician, anesthesiologist, anesthetist or CRNA.